 Phoenix Airport Museum

-One of the more unique options is the Phoenix Airport Museum, which has a rotating collection of Arizona artists, with over 120 currently exhibiting works there.
-If you’re an aviation geek like me, the museum also features an aviation history collection for air travel fans, including artifacts, ephemera, and memorabilia related to Phoenix Sky Harbor and nearby Deer Valley and Goodyear airports.
+One of the more unique options is the Phoenix Airport Museum, which has a rotating collection of Arizona artists.
+If you’re an aviation geek like me, you’ll appreciate the aviation history collection featuring artifacts and memorabilia from Phoenix Sky Harbor and nearby airports.

 Food and beverages